-In this degree program, you'll receive a well-rounded education that combines psychology classes with courses in math, science, and writing.
-Your core classes will explore human behavior and the mind, providing you the opportunity to examine the influence that people's thoughts, emotions, and behaviors have on human interaction.
+In this program, you'll receive a well-rounded education that combines psychology classes with courses in math, science, and writing.
+You will study human behavior and the mind, examining how people's thoughts, emotions, and behaviors impact social interaction.
 This program is designed to prepare you for transfer into a bachelor's program in psychology or a related field, including chemical dependency counseling, human services, and social work.